$13.6 billion solar park rises from Dubai desert

 It will use mirrors called heliostats to focus sunlight at the top of the tower, in order to heat up a flow of molten salts.
 The heat is used to power steam turbines, generating electricity.

-"Typically, CSP will have efficiency which are slightly higher than photovoltaics (PVs)," Christos Markides, professor of clean energy technologies at Imperial College London, told CNN.
+"Typically, CSP will have efficiencies which are slightly higher than photovoltaics (PVs)," Christos Markides, professor of clean energy technologies at Imperial College London, told CNN.
 CSP stores energy as heat rather than in batteries.
 "Thermal energy storage is something like 10-times cheaper than electrical energy storage," he explained.
 "That gives that particular technology an advantage."

 Practically speaking, it means CSP can continue to create electricity even without the sun and well into the night.
 Dubai's tower can store heat for 15 hours and will be able to provide power 24 hours a day, said DEWA.
 The CSP tower will top out at 260 meters (853 feet) when completed, DEWA added, and will be surrounded by 70,000 heliostats.